AUSTRALIA'S ONLY PEAK BODY FOR

 In 2015 and 2016 we advocated for and steered a Federal Senate inquiry into the sector’s contribution to the economy, so members could speak directly to lawmakers.
 The BCCM leveraged this momentum to secure:

-- A Parliamentary Friends of Mutuals and Co-operatives group, co-chaired by Senator Bridget McKenzie (Nat) and the Shadow Assistant Treasurer, Andrew Leigh MP (ALP).
+- A Parliamentary Friends of Mutuals and Co-operatives group, co-chaired by Hon Kevin Hogan MP and Hon Dr Andrew Leigh MP.
 This bipartisan endorsement gives members a direct voice into government.

 co-operativespolicy for a number of political parties.

 - The $14 million federal government co-operatives pilot project, Farming Together

 - New free online tools for starting a co-operative, The Co-op Builder

 The BCCM worked with project partners to reform capital-raising opportunities through the Hammond Review.
 This has paved the way for capital-raising opportunities for mutual businesses – another Australian first by the BCCM.

 Giving businesses the choice to operate as a co-operative or mutual needs the regulatory regimes to fit.
 The BCCM has successfully delivered:

 - CME Governance Principles (edition 1.2), in conjunction with the CME 100 Chairs’ Forum

 - A number of submissions – with our members – to government inquiries that led to amended legislation to level the playing field